Beatriz Michelena: Michelena Studios

 Middleton and Michelena bought their bankrupt film company for "a few thousand dollars" in 1917 and renamed it Michelena Studios.
 Their new company was called Beatriz Michelena Features, and shooting began on their next feature-length film, Just Squaw.
 Michelena's lead character was a white woman raised by American Indians, a woman who does not realize her racial heritage until after she falls into forbidden love with a white man.
 The movie played for only a week in San Francisco in 191, and did not return a profit.

 The moviemakers' new distributor, Robertson-Cole, was unable to find the right market for Heart of Juanita and The Flame of Hellgate in 1920.
 American audiences had grown more sophisticated, yet Michelena Studios was still employing their earlier production techniques.
 After shooting The Flame of Hellgate, Middleton and Michelena stopped making movies altogether.
 She returned to her singing performances and he returned to his car sales.
 They reportedly divorced in the mid-1920s, though Middleton told the 1930 US Census that they were married.
 The union produced no children.

 Retirement and final years

 After leaving film work, Michelena continued with her singing career, and toured Latin America (1927) where she was warmly received as part of a 30-person troupe of singers and dancers performing the operas Carmen and Madama Butterfly.
 The San Francisco Chronicle reported that this was "the first invasion of those countries by an American operatic star in repertoire performances".
 Afterward, she retired from singing, and returned to San Rafael to live near her old film studio.
 Between 1937 and 1941, she sold 10 of the 26 real estate parcels that together had formed her studio lot.
-On October 10, 1942, following surgery in San Francisco, she died at the age of 52.
-Her former husband George Middleton survived her, as did her sister, Vera Michelena.
+She died on October 10, 1942, at St. Mary's Hospital, San Francisco, following surgery.